MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

   - zerotrust-solution
 ---

-# Apply Zero Trust principles to a spoke virtual network in Azure
+# Apply Zero Trust principles to an Azure Virtual Desktop deployment

 This article will help you apply the [principles of Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) to an Azure Virtual Desktop deployment in the following ways: